CIRiS (Compact Infrared Radiometer in Space)

 The CIRiS program is the first CubeSat program executed at Ball Aerospace.
 Processing exist to enable this level of rigor.
 Three key lessons learned are presented here to enable better execution of future missions:

 First, not having a launch makes design difficult, and makes getting resources difficult.
 This is a common problem faced by CubeSat programs, especially those using NASA’s ELaNa (Educational Launch of Nanosatellites) program, where the launch is often not applied for until the program is won, and the launch award is not made until after the design phase is complete.
 Ball handled this by designing for the GSFC-STD-7000 structural environment, but there were implications beyond the structural environment.
 The program was originally not slated to pass through ISS, and the late decision to use an ISS launch necessitated additional battery testing and approval of waivers by the NASA Safety Review Board.
 These changes added significant effort to the program that was not planned.
 In hindsight, the program would have performed the extra battery tests during the build phase to keep the launch options open and reduce additional effort late in the program.
-The other consequence of not having a launch date is the management challenge: without a firm deadline, things don’t appear to be as high a priority.
+The other consequence of not having a launch date is the management challenge: without a firm deadline, things are not considered as high a priority.
 This is especially difficult for a program with mostly part-time help.
 Setting a launch date earlier in the program (even if it isn’t solidified) helps drive program execution and maintain priority with employees and management.

 Second, CIRiS was executed with a small team to keep turnover low and to keep the few people employed at a higher percent of their time.
 None were full-time on the project.
 This small team execution was very efficient for the design and build phases of the program but was a challenge for the long (21 day) TVAC test campaign.
 To staff the TVAC test 24 hours per day required the addition of 4 people to the CIRiS roster, and even with that the test was executed with only one person per shift.
 This forced the I&T lead to work very long days to cover the shift changes at the beginning and end of the normal work day, and to cover odd hours when questions arose.
 A better approach would have been to add an I&T engineer earlier in the program so two people had extensive experience operating the system and could cover the two shift changes and split time answering questions at odd hours.